wargabasdat/Seleksi-2024-Tugas-1/README.md

     - name (varchar): foreign key to Characters, indicating the character
     - tag (varchar): keyword or category associated with the character

+## How did I get the Relational Design?
 These relations or tables were a direct result of decomposing the ERD.
 The steps taken (roughly) are:
 1. Every entity becomes a single relation
 2. Any many-to-many relationships become a single relation